musaubrian/scratch.nvim/README.md

 Create temporary buffers.

 You can:
-- Create e new scratch buffer
+- Create a new scratch buffer
 - Destroy a scratch buffer when you're done

 ### Installlation